paulwarren/nzde/dict/T/README.md

 <b>2</b> n. a reputedly wise person or intellectual leader (transferred use)

-n. a (Maori) priest or gifted or learned person; a teacher, faith-healer, doctor, or wise man (often in English contexts, `medicine man')[ORIGIN: Maori](See also priest, wizard)
+n. a (Maori) priest or gifted or learned person; a teacher, faith-healer, doctor, or wise man (often in English contexts, `medicine man') [ORIGIN: Maori] (See also priest, wizard)

 ## tohungaess